L7R7/gitlab-ci-build-statuses/README.md

 * Lightweight UI
     * Plain HTML and CSS, barely any JS involved
     * Refreshes automatically, so you always see the latest statuses
+    * You can filter out successful pipelines, if you only want to see those pipelines that might need some attention.
     * The favicon will show an indicator summarizing all statuses, so you can directly see if everything is fine (this is especially helpful if you pin the tab in your browser)
     * Direct links to the pipeline/job, so you can get to the details fast
 * Production-ready Docker container including Prometheus metrics, health endpoint, and configurable structured JSON logging